FunctionalNyx/Horizon/README.md

 # WARNING

-This mod contains some Cards and Jokers that more or less act like MALWARE
+This mod contains some Cards and Jokers that more or less act like MALWARE.
+PLEASE BE CAREFUL!!

+I do plan on making a 'malware-free' version as well if necessary.

-All of these cards can be and will be disabled in the config of the mod
+All of these cards can be and will be disabled in the config of the mod by default

 Enable these at your own risk.
 'Clutter' specifically accesses both your OneDrive Desktop and your normal Desktop.
 And it deletes files outright, no trash can.
 It cannot delete folders